-In summary, the most favorable complexions are E2 for the edge-to-edge type and T3 for the tip-to-tip type.
+In summary, the most favorable complexions are E2 for the edge-to-edge type, and T3 for the tip-to-tip type.
 Both are characterized by tetrahedra connected by an O ion and free O ions remaining in the GB.
 We also note a positive correlation between GB energy and excess volume: the lower the GB energy, the lower its volume.
-This is consistent with previous studies on similar GBs (Adjaoud et al. 2012; Ghosh and Karki 2014).
-From the density profiles, we estimate the structural width of GBs to be ~ 10 Å.
+This is consistent with previous studies on similar GBs (Adjaoud et al., 2012; Ghosh and Karki, 2014).
+From the density profiles we estimate the structural width of GBs to be approximately 10 Å.

+190 3.4.
 Ab initio calculations

-To complement the results obtained with the interatomic potential, we performed first-principles calculations.
-Starting from our previous relaxed configurations, we performed a full ionic relaxation by means of DFT calculations.
+In order to consolidate results obtained with the interatomic potential, we performed first-principles calculations as presented in section 2.1.
+Starting from our previous configurations relaxed with the potential, we perform a full ionic relaxation by means of DFT calculations.

-Ionic displacements are negligible, so the GB atomic structures remain the same for all complexions.
-The GB energies and excess volumes obtained by DFT are reported alongside those presented previously in Table 1.
-We obtain very good agreement between the two methods, thus confirming the suitability of the potential for modeling GBs.
+Ionic displacements are negligible, so that the GB atomic structures remain the same for all complexions.
+The GB energies and excess volumes obtained by DFT are reported alongside those presented previously in Tab.
+1. We obtain very good agreement between the two methods, thus confirming the suitability of the potential for modeling GBs.
 The ordering of GB energies is identical in both methods, except for the complexions E1 and E2.
 This small discrepancy may be attributed to the small size of simulation volumes involved in the DFT calculations.

-Using the electron density from our DFT calculations, we performed Bader analysis to evaluate the charges of ions.
-Figure 5b shows the distribution of the charge of O ions in a perfect bulk environment (blue curve), with a median value of about -1.61e, which we consider as the reference charge here.
-Charge analysis of oxygen ions in GBs shows that they have little effect on this charge distribution.
-As an example, we show the charges of O ions in the complexion E2 in Figure 5b (orange curve).
-Their distribution is slightly wider than in the bulk but remains within 1% of the reference charge.
-Two noticeable exceptions are indicated with arrows.
-The first one (orange S arrow) corresponds to the O
+Using the electron density from our DFT calculations, we performed Bader analysis to evaluate the charges 200 of ions.
+Fig. 5b shows the distribution of charge of O ions in a perfect bulk environment (blue curve), with a 2 01 median value about -1.61e, which we consider as the reference charge here.
+Charge analysis of oxygen ions 2 0 2 belonging in GBs show that the latter have little effect on this charge distribution.
+As an example, we show 203 the charges of O ions in the complexion E2 in Fig. 5b (orange curve).
+Their distribution is slightly wider 2 04 that in the bulk, but remains within 1% of the reference charge.
+Two noticeable exceptions are indicated 205 with arrows.
+The first one (orange S arrow) corresponds to the O ion bonding two tetrahedra, which has a 206 reduced electron charge.
+Visualization of its isosurface of charge density (Fig.5a) shows that it is elongated 207 in the direction of the two Si ions, which indicates mixed ionic and covalent bonding.
+The second exception 208 is the unbound O ion (blue F arrow in Fig. 5), which has a greater charge of about -1.65e.
+Its isosurface 209 is almost spherical, indicating that this ion is free of covalent bonding.
+Overall, we find that using an 210 interatomic potential with fixed charges is a reasonable approximation for modelling GBs in forsterite.
+211